supameow/8-Week-SQL-Challenge-2026/case-study-1/solution.md

 | C           | ramen        |

 ---
-**Query #4**

-    -- Task 4 What is the most purchased item on the menu and how many times was it purchased by all customers?
+Task 4 What is the most purchased item on the menu and how many times was it purchased by all customers?
 ```sql
      with product_count as
      (